chebpy/chebpy/implementation-notes.rst

 Fun (yellow)
 ~~~~~~~~~~~~

-Conceptually, Chebfun objects are defined as a collection (numpy array)
+Conceptually, ``Chebfun`` objects are defined as a collection (numpy
-of Fun objects.
+array) of Fun objects.
 One can access these via the ``.funs``
 attribute, and in this example, since our function is globally smooth,
-our Chebfun is composed of single Fun:
+our chebfun is composed of single Fun:

 .. code:: python